- Patients

 Contact us today to find out how GenesisCare can help you.

-Some factors that increase the risk of colorectal cancer include:1,3,4
+There are some risk factors which can increase the risk of colorectal cancer including:2

 - Inherited genetic risk and family history